Kanarme/dotfiles/README.md

 | xmonad        | tiling window manager |
 # Keybindings
 # Install
-**You have to look at the configuration and adjust for your needs.
+**You have to look at the configuration and adjust it for your needs.
 If you have questions, feel free to ask.**
 The script will ask you for your home direcoty and move the dofiles there.
 Following it will ask you which files you want to hardlink.
 1. Clone the repository:
 ```sh
 git clone https://github.com/Kanarme/dotfiles.git